dmarx/awesome-llm-utilities/README.md

 * https://github.com/NVIDIA/NeMo - NVIDIA NeMo is a conversational AI toolkit built for researchers working on automatic speech recognition (ASR), text-to-speech synthesis (TTS), large language models (LLMs), and natural language processing (NLP).
 The primary objective of NeMo is to help researchers from industry and academia to reuse prior work (code and pretrained models) and make it easier to create new conversational AI models.
 * https://github.com/togethercomputer/OpenChatKit - OpenChatKit provides a powerful, open-source base to create both specialized and general purpose chatbots for various applications.
 The kit includes an instruction-tuned language models, a moderation model, and an extensible retrieval system for including up-to-date responses from custom repositories.
 OpenChatKit models were trained on the OIG-43M training dataset, which was a collaboration between Together, LAION, and Ontocord.ai.
 * https://github.com/neuml/txtai - 💡 Semantic search and workflows powered by language models. neuml.github.io/txtai
+* https://github.com/RasaHQ/rasa - Rasa is an open source machine learning framework to automate text and voice-based conversations.
+With Rasa, you can build contextual assistants on: <list of app integrations>.
+Rasa helps you build contextual assistants capable of having layered conversations with lots of back-and-forth.
+In order for a human to have a meaningful exchange with a contextual assistant, the assistant needs to be able to use context to build on things that were previously discussed – Rasa enables you to build assistants that can do this in a scalable way.

 # Autonomy Experiments